 The Company seeks to build transparent and collaborative relationships with the UK Tax Authorities to create and maintain “Good Corporate Citizenship”.
 We aim to achieve this by engaging with HMRC with honesty, integrity, respect and fairness.

-HMRC is kept informed about business developments to the extent they have a tax impact, at periodic meetings or through regular correspondence.
+HMRC is kept informed about business developments to the extent they have a tax impact, at periodic meetings or through regular correspondence, to ensure a “no surprises” approach is maintained.
 We will always seek to disclose all relevant facts to HMRC to enable them to fully understand the matter in question, and to enable the appropriate tax treatment to be applied.

 In the event that a disclosure to HMRC is required, these are made voluntarily or with full co-operation from the business.